 Trim installation is where construction quality becomes interior design.
-The profiles, proportions, and precision of door casings, window surrounds, baseboards, and crown molding determine whether a room reads as deliberately finished or casually assembled.
+The profiles, proportions.
+Precision of door casings, window surrounds, baseboards, and crown molding determine whether a room reads as deliberately finished or casually assembled.
 In Phoenix's Arcadia and Biltmore neighborhoods, where homeowners invest in character-preserving renovations, trim installation done by a skilled handyman is the detail that makes everything else in the room look right.

 Why Trim Installation Matters in Phoenix Homes